hero media

 The main Sky Lobby and reception are on Level 80.

 My ears pop as we ascend to reception for a seamless check-in.
 I head to the high-end, apartment-style Club Lounge for a glass of bubbles and nibbles.
 Where many hotel lounges feel stuffy and underwhelming, The Ritz-Carlton, Melbourne’s outpost shines.
 For starters, the view is incredible.
 On the 79th floor, it offers 180 -degree vistas of Melbourne’s east coast.
 Design-wise, it’s sleek, modern and flooded with natural light.
 As per usual, (see: my review of The Tasman), I order my obligatory cheese plate.
-It’s so generously portioned, I wish I had a +1 to share it with me.
-I overhear a conversation between staff and the couple sitting next to me, who are travelling from overseas – their favourite thing about their stay has been the quality of the food.
+It’s so generously portioned, I feel slightly guilty I don’t have a partner to share it with me.
+I overhear a conversation between staff and the couple sitting next to me, who are travelling from overseas.
+Their favourite thing about their stay has been the quality of the food.

 The Club Lounge at The Ritz-Carlton, Melbourne